LOADING ...

 Bắt đầu làm bài nào

-El of current popular songs and yet will sit around enthralled singing jimmy crack corn and I care or green grow the rushes, oh! -- whatever that means. at any rate, for this elite I have
+El of current popular songs and yet will sit around enthralled singing jimmy crack corn and I don't care or green grow the rushes, oh! -- whatever that means. at any rate, for this elite I

-An ancient irish ballad, which was written a few years ago, and which is replete with all the of this art form. in particular, it has a sort of idiotic refrain, in this case ricket
+An ancient irish ballad, which was written a few years ago, and which is replete with all the accoutrements of art form. in particular, it has a sort of idiotic refrain, in this case ricket

-This type of song has what is known technically in music as a modal tune, which means -- for the benefit of any layman who may have wandered in this evening -- that I play a wrong note ever
+This type of song also has what is known technically in music as a modal tune, which means -- for the benefit of any layman who may have in this evening -- that I play a wrong note ever

 And then.

-Oh, one more thing. one of the more important aspects of public folk singing is audience participation, and this happens to be a good for group singing. so if any of you feel like joining i
+Oh, one more thing. one of the important aspects of public folk singing is audience participation, and this happens to be a good song for group singing. so if any of you feel like joining i

 About a maid sing a song,